 Whether you're dealing with a configuration error or an abnormal traffic fluctuation, network monitoring software helps you get to the bottom of issues once and for all.
 Live network maps lead you to the origin of problems, and status windows give you performance metrics over time.

 Also, network automation tools help you go one step further.
 Not only can you identify problems via network monitoring, but you can fix them automatically, without having to get a person involved.
+Take Vasttrafik for example — a Swedish transportation company that used network monitoring to stay ahead of network issues to keep their network running 24/7.

 3. Gain immediate ROI

 IT teams face heavy workloads and increasingly complex projects, often without the ideal time, staff, or budget needed to complete them.
 The right network monitoring tool can deliver immediate ROI.
 Without the need to manually dig into network performance, staff have time back in their day to work on more critical projects.
 Seeing the source of issues cuts down on tedious troubleshooting time.
-And getting ahead of IT outages reduces the costs of outages to your organization.

 Ultimate Buyer’s Guide for Network Monitoring Software